Last Updated on October 18, 2022 by Pets Feed

 Basenji has almost no dog smell and is considered the cleanest dog.
 She washes herself like a cat.

-The breed has a very short coat and requires little or no grooming.
+- The breed has a very short coat and requires little to no grooming.
 Brushing once a week is the maximum.
-Always clean the eyes of deposits daily, keep the ears clean, bathe the dog once a week, and trim the claws 3 times a month.
+Always clean the eyes of deposits daily, keep the ears clean.

 Exercise